btc/usd

 Explanation of the code

 No reason to be scared.
-Like any programming language, Solidity has the basic commands and functions.
+Like any programming language, Solidity has basic commands and functions.
 So we need a bit of practice to feel comfortable with it.

 pragma solidity ^0.4.17;